ThoughtWorks-DPS/helm-charts/setup-notes.md

 5. Create folders `.github/workflows`

-6. See `release.yml` in the workflows folder
+6. Add `release.yml` in the workflows folder

 Iterating on a the `opa-sidecar-admission-controller` deployment as the first chart.